 The University will then seek to collect additional information relevant to the report.
-This may include, but is not limited to, interviewing the Respondent and any other individuals who may have information relevant to the determination and gathering evidence available.
-The Investigator(s) may consider prior or subsequent conduct that is relevant to evaluating the current conduct.
+This may include, but is not limited to, interviewing the Complainant, Respondent and any other individuals who may have information relevant to the determination and gathering evidence available.
 The Investigator(s) will also gather any available physical evidence, including documents, communications between the parties, and other electronic records as appropriate and as described more fully below.
 The Complainant and Respondent will have an equal opportunity to be heard, to submit information, and to identify witnesses who may have relevant information.

 At the conclusion of the investigation a decision-making panel will be formed for the purpose of the hearing.
-The University will hold a hearing with cross-examination on written complaints that proceed to a hearing process.
-The hearing will respect individual privacy concerns; however, a Complainant and Respondent, and their advisors who conduct cross-examination, will be required to hear and see each other at the time of the hearing.
-At the conclusion of the hearing, the

-Decision-Making Panel must determine whether the Respondent is responsible for some or all the alleged policy violations by applying the clear and convincing standard.
+The University will hold a hearing with cross-examination by the Panel on complaints that proceed to a hearing process.
+The hearing will respect individual privacy concerns; however, a Complainant and Respondent will be required to heard and seen when they are testifying.
+At the conclusion of the hearing, the Decision-Making Panel must determine whether the Respondent is responsible for some or all the alleged policy violations by applying the preponderance of the evidence standard.
 The Decision-Making Panel may only consider the investigation report, party statements, witness statements, and evidence that was presented at the Hearing.

-The Decision-Making Panel will then issue a written decision applying the clear and convincing standard and sanctions and/or remedies.
+The Decision-Making Panel will then issue a written decision applying the preponderance of the evidence standard and sanctions and/or remedies.
 The Decision-Making Panel's report must include certain information as outlined in the University's Policy.
 Both the Respondent and Complainant will simultaneously receive the written decision from the Title IX Coordinator or designee.